Virginia Pastor Explains Why He Prayed For Trump After Backlash From Congregation

 “This weighs heavy on my heart.
 I love every member of this church, and I only want to lead us with God’s Word in a way that transcends political party and position, heals the hurts of racial division and injustice, and honors every man and woman made in the image of God.”

-Platt went on to explain that his decision to pray for the president was not meant to be an endorsement or show of support for Trump’s policy stance.
-He said he only did it to obey “God’s command” to pray for the president and other national leaders.
+Platt went on to explain that his decision to pray for the president was not meant to be an endorsement — or a show of support — for Trump’s policy stances.
+The pastor said that he only prayed in order to obey “God’s command.”

-He then indicated that the decision to pray for the president was made in haste.
-According to the Washington Times, the pastor of the Virginia megachurch only had a “matter of minutes” to make the call after White House officials asked if he would pray for the president.
+The religious leader then indicated that the decision to pray for the president was made in haste.
+According to The Washington Times, the pastor of the Virginia megachurch only had a “matter of minutes” to make the call, after White House officials asked if he would pray for the president.

-The pastor said that after he was done praying, the president walked off stage “without comment” and the service wrapped up by celebrating church heroes, such as a couple who’ve spent the past 48 years as Christian missionaries.
+The pastor said that after he was done praying, the president walked off stage “without comment,” and that the service wrapped up by celebrating church heroes — such as a couple who’ve spent the past 48 years as Christian missionaries.

 Unlike other pastors who have prayed for Trump, Platt had reason to want to keep it nonpartisan. https://t.co/AEMPAPEZ1F